 Boasting five stars from TimeOut Philadelphia, this cash-only authentic cheesesteak shop is a favorite of locals.
 At Dalessandro’s, the basic cheesesteak is a hoagie with shaved steak, onions and cheese sauce, with a huge choice of additional toppings.
 One Yelp reviewer noted, “Dalessandro’s presents simple, humble steak sandwiches, without an over-excess of grease.”

 This shop is located a bit north of city center, with Historic RittenhouseTown just a mile away in the beautiful Blue Bell Park.
-And while Dalessandro’s is often crammed with sandwich-seekers, the line moves fast.
+Even when sandwich-seekers cram into Dalessandro’s, the line moves fast.
 According to reviewers on Google, you’re unlikely to wait more than 10 minutes.

 Jim’s Steaks (400 South St.; 215-928-1911) South Street District, Society Hill

 On a hip street in Society Hill, Jim’s fans line up at this five-time winner of Philadelphia Magazine’s “Best of Philly” award.
 Expect quick service and delectable sandwiches, including the most popular shaved-steak hoagie served with your choice of cheese.
 Per a Google reviewer, this joint “shaves their meat super thin, which is a reason why the steaks have amazing flavor!”

 Sonny’s Famous Steaks (228 Market St.; 215-629-5760) Old City

 Perfect for a tourist on the go, Sonny’s is just three blocks from Independence Hall and the Liberty Bell.
 Deemed the best cheesesteak shop in Philly by GQ Magazine, this place serves up perfect, traditional sandwiches: simple, hot, and super cheesy.
 First-timers might consider sticking with the Classic Philly Cheesesteak, served on fresh-baked bread with nothing but meat and cheese whiz.